Connect with others who understand.

 Traditional systemics work in a variety of ways to treat facial psoriasis.
 Below are a few examples:

-• Acitretin (sold as Soriatane) is a retinoid that is similar to high doses of vitamin A. It’s taken as a pill and helps control cell growth and shedding.
-It is the only oral retinoid approved by the U.S. Food and Drug Administration (FDA) for treating psoriasis.
+• Acitretin (sold as Soriatane) is a retinoid that is similar to high doses of vitamin A. It is taken as a pill and helps control cell growth and shedding.

 • Cyclosporine is traditionally used as an immunosuppressive medication given to people receiving an organ transplant.
 However, it can also be used to help dampen the immune system in people with psoriasis.

-• Methotrexate (sold as Otrexup, Rasuvo, and Trexall) is used to treat severe psoriasis.
+• Methotrexate is used to treat severe psoriasis.
 It works by blocking an enzyme that makes skin cells grow quickly, which can help stop the formation of plaques.

 Biologics